Frostbyte8/AdventureGamerEditor/readme.md

 This editor is a work in progress, so it may crash and be a bit rough in places.

 If you want to play your worlds, you will need a copy of Adventure Gamer For Windows.
 You can run the game in a Virtual Machine or using OTVDM.

+# License

+Adventure Gamer Editor++ is licensed under a mixture of the Sleepycat License, with the addition of the "No Endorsement" clause from the 3-clause New BSD License.